From career breakthroughs to professional milestones, explore how Al Horford made an impact.

 On March 19, 2017, Al Horford scored a season-high 27 points in a 105–99 loss to the Philadelphia 76ers.

-On November 12, 2017, Al Horford returned from a two-game absence due to a concussion and scored 21 points in a narrow 95–94 victory against the Toronto Raptors.
+On November 12, 2017, Al Horford returned from a two-game absence due to a concussion and scored 21 points, helping the Celtics narrowly beat the Toronto Raptors 95–94.

-On February 4, 2018, Al Horford made a 15-foot fadeaway jumper at the buzzer to secure a narrow 97–96 victory for the Celtics over the Portland Trail Blazers, finishing with 22 points and 10 rebounds.
+On February 4, 2018, Al Horford made a 15-foot fadeaway jumper at the buzzer to lift the Celtics to a 97–96 victory over the Portland Trail Blazers, finishing with 22 points and 10 rebounds.

 On October 19, 2018, Al Horford recorded 14 points, 10 rebounds, and nine assists in a 113–101 loss to the Toronto Raptors.